Dr. Ruth Myers & Dr. Scott Davies 2019

 MEDICAL DISCLAIMER

-If you think you may have a medical emergency, call your doctor, go to the nearest hospital emergency department, or call the emergency services immediately.
-If you choose to rely on any information provided by Spinal CSF Leak Australia, you do so solely at your own risk.
+If you think you may be experiencing a medical emergency, contact your doctor, go to your nearest hospital emergency department, or call emergency services right away.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.